Commercial Internet eXchange

-The Commercial Internet eXchange (CIX) was an early interexchange point that allowed the free exchange of TCP/IP traffic, including commercial traffic, between ISPs.
+The Commercial Internet eXchange (CIX) was an early interexchange point that allowed the free exchange of TCP/IP traffic, including commercial traffic, between Internet service providers (ISPs).
 It was an important initial effort toward creating the commercial Internet that we know today.

 Goal

 The goal of the CIX was to be an independent interconnection point with no U.S. government-defined "acceptable use policy" on the traffic that could be exchanged; and just as critical, a "no-settlement" policy between the parties exchanging traffic.
 The no-settlement policy became a "given" during the modern era of the Internet, but was immensely controversial at the time.